ethereum/py-wasm/README.md

 ## pywebassembly.py

-PyWebAssembly closely follows *WebAssembly Specification, Release 1.0*, implementing most of chapters 2, 3, 4, 5, and 7.
-Each piece of code in pywebassembly.py references its definition in the spec, so the spec should be used as a user's manual.
+PyWebAssembly closely follows *WebAssembly Specification, Release 1.0*, implementing necessary parts of chapters 2, 3, 4, 5, and 7.
+Each section of pywebassembly.py references its definition in the spec, so the spec can be used as a user's manual.

-Chapter 2 defines the abstract syntax.
+Chapter 2 defines the abstract syntax, which is used throughout the implementation.

 Chapter 3 defines validation rules over the abstract syntax.
 These rules constrain the syntax, but provide properties such as type-safety.
 An almost-complete implementation is available as a feature-branch.

 Chapter 4 defines execution semantics over the abstract syntax.
-This implementation passes all `assert_return` and `assert_trap` tests of the official Wasm tests (except for tests involving floating-point numbers, which are not yet implemented).
+This implementation passes all `assert_return` and `assert_trap` tests of the official Wasm tests (except for some `assert_return` for `NaN`'s significand).

 Chapter 5 defines a binary syntax over the abstract syntax.
 The implementation is a recursive-descent parser which takes a `.wasm` file and builds an abstract syntax tree out of nested Python lists and dicts.
 Also implemented are inverses (up to a canonical form) which write an abstract syntax tree back to a `.wasm` file.